slint-ui/slint/docs/building.md

 ### macOS

    * Make sure the "Xcode Command Line Tools" are installed: `xcode-select --install`
-   * [CMake](https://cmake.org/download/).
-Make sure that `cmake` is available on the command line.
-In the CMake GUI application instructions can be found via `Tools->How to Install For Command Line Use`.
 ### For the NodeJS backend

 For the nodejs backend, the following component are needed: